grafana/xk6-disruptor/README.md

 <blockquote>
 ⚠️ <strong>Important</strong> ⚠️
-<br>This project is still in its early stages and under active development.
-<br>The API is subject to change, and there may be bugs.
-<br>Use at your own risk.
-Thanks!
+> ⚠️  xk6-disruptor is in the alpha stage, undergoing active development.
+We do not guarantee API compatibility between releases - your k6 scripts may need to be updated on each release until this extension reaches v1.0 release.
 </blockquote>

 ## Why xk6-disruptor?